RoseDeSicilia26/Learnr_Skill_Tracker/README.md

-# LEARNR_SKILL_TRACKER
+# Learnr

-The LEARNR_SKILL_TRACKER is an application designed to manage user interactions, track skills, and provide seamless communication between the frontend and backend services.
-Built on Node.js, this system is efficient, scalable, and easy to use.
+The Learnr is an application designed to manage user interactions, track skills, and provide seamless communication between the frontend and backend services.

 ## Table of Contents